StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 This mod currently includes:
 -
 * Spectre rodeos and grenade-tossing minions
-* Sniper spectres, suicide spectres, and cloak drones that spawn in the mid-late game
+* Sniper spectres, suicide spectres, ghost pilots, and cloak drones that spawn in the mid-late game
 * Works for Attrition, Hardpoint, CTF, Frontier Defense, and Titan Brawl
 * A rework for the Thunderbolt Titan minigun
 * Comes bundled with several other mods!